Automated Reinforcement Learning: An Overview: Hyper-Parameter Optimization

 \section{Hyper-Parameter Optimization}

-An optimal RL configuration for solving a sequential decision making problem highly depends on promising hyper-parameters settings.
-Hyper-parameters are fixed during the training and they are usually set by RL experts prior to starting the interactions.
-For example, learning rate in policy gradient or value function updating formula, discount factor, eligibility trace coefficient and parameters of a parametric reward shaping method are hyper-parameters.
-Different tasks require different sets of hyper-parameters which make hyper-parameters optimization challenging and automating this process would be very useful.
-Many different approaches are developed for automatically optimizing hyper-parameters of supervised learning algorithms that they could be adapted with RL to optimize hyper-parameters of RL algorithms.
+An optimal RL configuration for solving a sequential decision-making problem highly depends on promising hyper-parameters settings \cite{bischl2023hyperparameter}.
+Hyper-parameters are fixed during the training, and they are usually set by RL experts prior to starting the interactions, although they might vary at different points of time \cite{mohan2023autorl}.
+For example, the learning rate in policy gradient or value function update formula, discount factor, eligibility trace coefficient, and parameters of a parametric reward shaping method are hyper-parameters.
+Different tasks require different sets of hyper-parameters, which makes hyper-parameter optimization challenging, and automating this process would be very useful.
+Many different approaches are developed for automatically optimizing hyper-parameters of supervised learning algorithms that could be adapted with RL to optimize hyper-parameters of RL algorithms.
 In this section, we first review hyper-parameters optimization approaches and then their applications.
 At last, the main challenges of optimizing hyper-parameters are elaborated.